smcheah/Workout-Tracker/README.md

 ## Features & Technologies used :sparkles:

 -   Logs multiple exercises in a workout on a given day
--   Track the name, type, weight, sets, reps, and duration of exercise
+-   Tracks the name, type, weight, sets, reps, and duration of exercise
 -   If the exercise is a cardio exercise, distance travelled is also tracked

 | Technology  | Description                                               | Link                                 |